Subscribe

 1 From The Character of Physical Law.
 This is sometimes erroneous quoted as: “If you think you understand quantum mechanics, you don’t understand quantum mechanics.”
 That’s a cute way to say it, but he didn’t postulate that someone would even believe they understood it!

-2 Electrons and photons specifically, but it turns out to be fundamentally accurate for all types of subatomic particles.
+2 Electrons and photons specifically, but it turns out to be the right model for all types of subatomic particles.

-3 The correct description is: Sum probability amplitudes and phases over all paths the particles could take; the reader might forgive my evocative reformulation.
+3 The correct description is: Sum the probability amplitudes and phases over all paths the particles could have taken, including an infinite heirarchy of virtual particle interactions.
+I beg the reader’s forgiveness for my evocative reformulation.

 Erwin Schrödinger was also personally entangled with the apparent problem that the QM model was absurd, yet useful.
 His Schrödinger Equation is the center-piece of QM: It dictates how the world evolves over time.
 Nearly every QM calculation runs through this equation.
 And yet, like Einstein, Schrödinger agreed that although the model is successful, its description of how the world works is ludicrous.
 He invented the Schrödinger’s Cat example to prove that QM must be wrong, just as Einstein attempted with EPR.
 And, like Einstein, this attempt failed; physicists have run this experiment dozens of ways over nearly a hundred years, and the model has always been correct.